preetisahani16/COVID-19_LIVE_DASHBOARD/README.md

 # COVID-19_LIVE_DASHBOARD

 Coronavirus (COVID-19) live Dashboard with Data from API - HTML CSS JavaScript. <br />
-I have built a #COVID-19 Live DashBoard for #PEPHACK_2 which gives real time insights about COVID-19 status all over India and Worldwide. <br />
+👉I have built a #COVID-19 Live DashBoard for #PEPHACK_2 which gives real time insights about COVID-19 status all over India and Worldwide. <br />
-The aim of this project is to keep people updated about the current status of the spread of the virus around the globe. <br />
+👉The aim of this project is to keep people updated about the current status of the spread of the virus around the globe. <br />
-It contains all the info that one should know like symptoms,preventive measures, current news, CONFIRMED, RECOVERED and DEATH cases.
+👉It contains all the info that one should know like symptoms,preventive measures, current news, CONFIRMED, RECOVERED and DEATH cases.

 # Features :